 This key is a trial field key to species reported in the Pacific Northwest.
-Work on it is ongoing, by Coleman Leuthy and Andrew Parker.
-Descriptions will eventually be added.

 The species marked with an asterisk need confirmation for the Pacific Northwest and some of them will not be included in the final key.